 What Is Caviar?

 Put simply, eggs from the white sturgeon fish are what define caviar, in the strictest sense.
 The most common — and highest quality — way to preserve caviar is through the malossol process.
 The eggs are cured with salt, which preserves them and adds a fantastic flavor.
-While all caviar comes from white sturgeon, many other kinds are available today, and each has its own flavor profile.
+While all caviar comes from sturgeon, many different species of sturgeon are available today, and each has its own flavor profile.

 What Are the Different Types of Caviar?